Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

-- “People really can change, and people really can grow.
-Childhood need be neither destiny nor doom.”
+6. “People really can change, and people really can grow.
+So childhood need be neither destiny nor doom.”

-- The effect of marriage was even starker for the inner-city men of the Glueck Study: “two-thirds of the never-married were in the bottom fifth in overall social relations, 57 percent were in the bottom fifth in income, and 71 percent were classified by the Study raters as mentally ill.”
+- The effect of marriage was even starker for the inner-city men of the Glueck Study: “two-thirds of the never-married were in the bottom fifth in overall social relations, 57% were in the bottom fifth in income, and the study raters classified 71% as mentally ill.”

-- “It turned out that happy marriages after eighty were not associated either with warm childhoods or with mature defences in early adulthood—that is, you don’t have to start out ‘all grown up’ to end up solidly married.”
+- “It turned out that happy marriages after eighty were not associated either with warm childhoods or with mature defences in early adulthood — that is, you don’t have to start ‘all grown up’ to end up solidly married.”

 - Spouses mutual dependence on each other was associated with happy and healthy marriages.
 At age eighty-five, 76% of the men still alive said that their marriages were happy.